-You pay your social insurance as you go, based on sales, and if you do not have any sales in a particular period (month or quarter) then you will pay none for that period.
+You pay your social insurance as you go, based on sales, and if you do not have any sales in a particular period then you will pay none for that period.

 Only if you declare no turnover for a period of two years do you lose the status.

-A micro-entreprise/auto-entrepreneur is not required to keep any books of accounting, other than a day-book giving details of income received, although commercants (traders) are also required to keep a book registering their expenditure.
+A micro-entrepreneur is not required to keep any books of accounting, other than a day-book giving details of income received, although commercants (traders) are also required to keep a book registering their expenditure.

-The third important characteristic is that micro-entreprise/auto-entrepreneur tax status is only available if the business does not exceed certain turnover (sales) limits.
+The third important characteristic is that micro-entrepreneur tax status is only available if the business does not exceed certain turnover (sales) limits.

 These turnover limits depend on the type of business activity you pursue.

-In this respect the rules make a (rather bizarre!) distinction between those whose business activity is 'service' or ‘professional’ based, and those main activity is 'sales'.
+In this respect the rules make a (rather bizarre) distinction between those whose business activity is 'trade' or ‘professional’ based, and those main activity is 'commercial'.

 This is notably the case with those in the building trades, where the sale of building materials receives the upper limit, whilst the building construction activity itself is restricted to the lower rate.

-A business adopting the tax status of micro-entreprise/auto-entrepreneur cannot charge VAT on their goods or services, and neither can they recover VAT paid on purchases.
+Prior to 2018 a business adopting the tax status of micro-entrepreneur could not charge VAT on their goods or services, and neither could they recover VAT paid on purchases.

-If you wish to charge VAT you cannot adopt micro-entreprise/auto-entrepreneur tax status.
+If you wished to charge VAT you could not use micro-entrepreneur tax status.

-Finally, certain types of business are excluded from micro-entreprise/auto-entrepreneur status.
+Finally, certain types of business activities are excluded from micro-entrepreneur status.

-They include those who buy and sell property on a professional basis, estate agents, developers, finance companies and hire companies, with certain other limits on artists, writers, scientific and sports based activities.
+They include those who buy and sell property on a professional basis, estate agents, developers, finance companies, and agricultural professions, with certain other limits on artists, writers, scientific and sports based activities.